 He said, “Congratulations!
 You’ve already paid out your mortgage.
 You have paid already the total of 220,800 Euros!”

 That’s right!
 It’s the same as I paid the apartment of my landlord.
-I did all the hard work – I endured the pains while he enjoys the gains.
+I did all the hard work – I endured the pains while he enjoy the gains.

 What can I suggest to you?

 So if you are a Filipino living in France with your family, here’s my suggestion: if you are 30 – 50 years old, buy your house or apartment.
 That means if you will pay out your housing loan in 20 years, you will be able to save that amount supposed to be paid for the house or apartment of the landlord.
 Why pay for someone else’s if you can pay to own your house or apartment?

 Most people out there will talk you out that it is better to rent than to own.
 They will tell you that owning a house or apartment is a poor investment.
 They will tell you that maintenance is costly.
 They will tell you that property tax is costly.

 For may case, let’s say I will buy a EUR230,000 apartment with less than 10% down.
 I took, EUR117,000 loan payable in 11 years with 1.8% interest.
 The total amount I pay for interest is EUR13,500 and insurance of EUR13,500 as well.
 Since I am investing in a new building to be constructed, I received from the government the total of EUR92,000 with no tax (prét a taux zéro).
 I will pay the PTZ for another 10 years after the first 11 years.

 Putting all together, here’s the calculation of what I will pay to own this apartment if I will live until 72: